November 14, 2019 2 min read 1 Comment

 The short answer is that you can grow anything hydroponically!
 However, depending on your plant you may have to alter a few things in your setup.
 To know what you can or should grow, it helps to know what you can't grow.

 The biggest limitation to what you can grow is the size of the plant you’re growing.
-In theory, you could grow a full-sized tree in a hydroponic set-up, but it would require a large quantity of light and hydroponic nutrients to keep it alive.
-This financial cost would limit the feasibility of the project and generally deters most people from trying it out.
+In theory, you could grow a full-sized tree in a hydroponic set-up, but it would require a large amount of light and hydroponic nutrients to keep it alive.

 For a benchtop hydroponic unit such as the Indoor Smart Garden, you’ll want to look at a moderate-sized plant, preferably one that is wider rather than tall.
 If you’re using an Indoor Smart Garden our suggestion would be one of the following;

 You could also choose most items from our wide range of seeds.

 If you’re working with a slightly larger unit, such as the Eco Kitchen or Family Farm then you can grow some slightly larger plants.
 These include;

 The hydropot range doesn't have the height limitation that the other urban plant growers smart gardens have.
 It also uses natural sunlight - which means that you can grow bigger plants than normal.
 Our customers typically grow:

 If you’re using bigger units than these, or your own home setup, the possibilities are endless!
 A small amount of trial and error is involved but after a few attempts, you will get the hang of it and be able to grow whatever you like!